The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Self-similar hybridization functions

 \section{Self-similar hybridization functions}

-This appendix presents some details of our analysis of the uniform $1/5$ Cantor set hybridization function $C(5)$ that are referenced in Sec.\ \ref{subsec:Cantor-chains} and also briefly discussed two other classes of self-similar hybridization functions, one fractal and the other nonfractal.
+This appendix presents some details of our analysis of the uniform $1/5$ Cantor-set hybridization function $C(5)$ that are referenced in Sec.\ \ref{subsec:Cantor-chains} and also briefly discusses two other classes of self-similar hybridization functions, one fractal and the other nonfractal.